Communication Trade-offs

 When Each Side Wins

-Readable diagrams win when: The topic is a high-level overview (system landscape, integration topology) or when the diagram supports a verbal explanation rather than standing alone.
+Readable diagrams win when: The topic is a high-level overview (system landscape, integration topology) or the diagram supports a verbal explanation rather than standing alone.

 Readability Rules